ConnorGDevelopment/School/Intro to VR Production (ECT 2210)/Notes.md

 The Inspector
 : When selecting a **GameObject**, displays all of the **Components** attached to that **GameObject** : **GameObjects** have **Components** like scripts, sounds, meshes, and other graphical elements such as lights.

+## 3-28-24

+### Jorge Castillo-Castro Presentation: Digital Twins

+Digital Twins
+: Digital reconstruction of a thing, doesn't have to be a space.
+: Digital representation of something that already exists.

+Nvidia -> Working on digital twin of Earth for weather system study

+How do you get the assets?
+Old way was using CAD files, but it was time intensive New way is using VR --> More Specific, using photogrammetry

+*Q: Can you import CAD files into Unity / Is there a non-Blender way to make models?*

+*Jorge is teaching a whole class in the Fall on Digital Twins*

+*Q: What software for this ^ class?*

+Photogrammetry
+: Science of obtaining information about physical objects and the environment the process of recording, measuring, and interpreting photographic images.

+There are different uses for photogrammetry and the workflow cna vary depending on the content.

+### Workflow for Photogrammetry

+Image Acquistion -> Processing -> Reconstruction -> Polishing Mesh -> Texturing

+- Image Acquistion
+  - This is where hardware is a big deal, having better cameras not only improves model quality but also makes process easier.
+  - You take many, many, many photos simultaneously at multiple angles.
+  - It is very important for the object to be evenly lit because shadows are applied in post.
+  - Take images in the raw, colors are corrected in post.
+- Processing
+  - Adobe Lightroom
+  - Color adjustments on the images so they all match
+  - Masking (Silhouette) blocks all the information we don't want to use in programs further down the pipeline
+- Reconstruction
+  - Software
+    - Agisoft Metashape -> Paid (Inventor $$$)
+      - Engineering, Construction Uses
+    - Meshroom -> Free
+    - RealityCapture -> Pay per Model
+    - PolyCamp -> Mobile
+    - Luma AI -> Mobile, uses Gaussian Splats, kind of quirky
+  - Mobile apps are kind of nice because they cloud process
+- Polishing Mesh
+  - Doing tweaks and then getting poly count down to be usable
+- Texturing
+  - UV Mapping: Making a map for how light is absorbed on the model
+  - Textures are applied to maintain the depth/surface of object without using polygons